 In this section, we describe our implementation of MH-DIFF, and discuss its analytical and empirical performance.
-Figure 14 depicts the overall architecture of our implementation, with rectangles representing the modules (numbered, for reference) of the program, and other shapes representing data.
-Given two trees $T_1$ and $T_2$ as input, Module 1 constructs the induced graph (Section 3.1).
+Figure 9 depicts the overall architecture of our implementation, with rectangles representing the modules (numbered, for reference) of the program, and other shapes representing data.
+Given two trees T_1 and T_2 as input, Module 1 constructs the induced graph (Section 3.1).
 This induced graph is next pruned (Module 2) using the pruning rules of Section 5.3 to give the pruned induced graph.
 In Module 2, the update cost for each edge in the induced graph is computed using the domain-dependent comparison function for node labels (Section 2.2).
 The next three modules together compute a minimum-cost edge cover of the pruned induced graph using the reduction of the edge cover problem to a weighted matching problem [PS82].
 That is, the pruned induced graph is first translated (by Module 3) into an instance of a weighted matching problem.
 This weighted matching problem is solved using a package (Module 4) [Rot] based on standard techniques [PS82].
-The output of the weighted matching solver is a minimum-cost matching, which is translated by Module 5 into $K_0$ , a minimum-cost edge cover of the pruned induced graph.
-Next, Module 6 uses the minimum-cost edge cover computed, to produce an annotated edge cover, with edge annotations representing edit operations (Section 4.3), and a set of ordering constraints (dependencies).
-Finally, Module 7 performs a topological sort of the annotations based on the dependencies, resulting in the desired edit script that transforms $T_1$ to $T_2$ .
+The output of the weighted matching solver is a minimum-cost matching, which is translated by Module 5 into K_0 , a minimum-cost edge cover of the pruned induced graph.
+Next, Module 6 uses the minimum-cost edge cover computed, to produce the desired edit script, using the method described in Section 4.2).

-Figure 14: System Architecture
+Figure 9: System Architecture

 Recall that since we use a heuristic cost function to compute a minimum-cost edge cover, the edge cover produced by our program, and hence the edit script may not be the optimal one.
-We have also implemented a simple search module that starts with minimum-cost edge cover $K_0$ (see Figure 14) computed by our program and explores its neighborhood of minimal edge covers in an effort to find a better solution.
-The search proceeds by first exploring minimal edge covers that contain only one edge not in $K_0$ .
-Next, we explore minimal edge covers containing two edges not in $K_0$ , and so on.
-The intuition is that we expect the optimal solution to be "close" to the initial solution $K_0$ .
-Although, in the worst case, such an exploration may be extremely time-consuming, note that as a result of pruning edges, the search space is typically much smaller than the worst case.
+We have also implemented a simple search module that starts with minimum-cost edge cover K_0 (see Figure 9) computed by our program and explores its neighborhood of minimal edge covers in an effort to find a better solution.
+The search proceeds by first exploring minimal edge covers that contain only one edge not in K_0 .
+Next, we explore minimal edge covers containing two edges not in K_0 , and so on.
+The intuition is that we expect the optimal solution to be "close" to the initial solution K_0 .
+Although, in the worst case, such an exploration may be extremely time consuming, note that as a result of pruning edges, the search space is typically much smaller than the worst case.
 Due to space constraints, we do not describe the details of this search phase in this paper.